lingeringwillx/sims2py/README.md

 Same as *write_str* but appends the value to the file at the current position instead of overwriting existing bytes.

-**overwrite_str(string, length=-1, null_term=False)**
+**overwrite_str(string, length=-1)**

-Deletes the string existing at the current location, then writes *string* in it's place. if *length* is specified then the function will delete *length* bytes, otherwise it will delete all bytes until it encounters a null termination. if *null_term* is set to True, then a null termination is also written to the file.
+Deletes the string existing at the current location, then writes *string* in it's place. if *length* is specified then the function will delete *length* bytes, otherwise it will delete all bytes until it encounters a null termination.

 **read_pstr(numbytes)**